 Year Completed: 1917

 Construction Supervisor: Federal P.W.D Assistant Architect W.S.
-Huxley.
+Huxley & Architect Thomas Steele

-Contractor: Contractor Towkay Chua Hua Tong, an Ipoh Contractor (tenders for the project was called from India and Malaya)
+Contractor: Contractor Towkay Chua Hua Tong, an Ipoh Contractor (passed away in 1915).
+Tenders for the project was called from India and Malaya.

 Construction Cost: $587,000 Straits Dollars